lavalink-devs/Lavalink/docs/configuration/ipv6/index.md

 If your server provider is not listed above, you can use you can check out the general [Debian/Ubuntu](/docs/configuration/ipv6/ubuntudebian.md) guide on how to configure IPv6 on your server.

 If your server provider does not provide IPv6 or your IPv6 block size is less than `/64`, you can use [Tunnelbroker](/docs/configuration/ipv6/tunnelbroker.md) instead.

+Sometimes, using Tunnelbroker will result in videos that are geo-blocked in every country except the US and Canada, even if the IPv6 address is based in European countries.
+It may also result in videos that are geo-blocked in the US and Canada, even if the IPv6 address is based in the US.